-In most cases, applicants will be notified of admission status by mail within 30 days of the date the college receives all necessary admission data and testing is completed.
-Certain programs, however, have specific application deadlines and notification procedures.
-Please check the specific program information in this catalog for details.
+Applicants will be notified of admission status by mail within 30 days of the date the college receives all necessary admission data and testing is completed.

 Residency

 A student's permanent home of record determines residency for tuition purposes.
 Normally, this is the location (town, city, state) from which the student enrolls for college.
 The determining factor is the official address listed on federal tax returns.